etiktin/generate-evb/README.md

 stage.

 ## Overview
-[Enigma Virtual Box](http://enigmaprotector.com/en/aboutvb.html) is a great tool that allows you to package a Windows executable with all of the data and dependencies it needs in-order to run (dlls, assets, registry entries etc.).
+[Enigma Virtual Box](http://enigmaprotector.com/en/aboutvb.html) (EVB) is a great tool that allows you to package a Windows executable with all of the data and dependencies it needs in-order to run (dll files, assets, registry entries etc.).
 The tool takes care of the virtualization, so you don't need to change your code in order for this to work.
 The packaged executable can read/execute files that were packed with it as if they were really in the file system and not virtualized (e.g. if you packed `./images/logo.png` into it, you can read the file from that path).

 To create a packaged executable you need to create a project file that describes what needs to be packaged along with some other virtualization attributes.
 The tool offers only a GUI for creating the project and there's no builtin support